 How do I establish a REC strategy?

 RECs do not have to be an all or nothing approach.
 Often, RECs are used to fill in the gaps around other types of renewable energy procurement.
 To begin the conversation about how RECs fit into your strategy, our energy experts can help.
-If you are just curious or getting started, contact Evan Howell at ehowell@aepenergy.com or (312) 488-2211 about establishing a custom Decarbonization Roadmap to meet your Environmental, Social, and (Corporate) Governance (ESG) and financial goals.
-If you are already working with an AEP Energy Sales Representative, they will happily provide more information or click here to request more information.
+If you are just curious or getting started, click here to request more information or if you are already working with an AEP Energy Sales Representative, they will happily provide more information about establishing a custom Decarbonization Roadmap to meet your Environmental, Social, and (Corporate) Governance (ESG) and financial goals.

 AEP Energy does not guarantee the accuracy, timeliness, suitability, completeness, freedom from error, or value of any information herein.
 The information presented is provided “as is”, “as available”, and for informational purposes only, speaks only to events or circumstances on or before the date it is presented, and should not be construed as advice, a recommendation, or a guarantee of future results.
 AEP Energy disclaims any and all liabilities and warranties related hereto, including any obligation to update or correct the information herein.
 Summaries and website links included herein (collectively, “Links”) are not under AEP Energy’s control and are provided for reference only and not for commercial purposes.
 AEP Energy does not endorse or approve of the Links or related information and does not provide any warranty of any kind or nature related thereto.